Cintas Corporation research snapshot

 Business essence

-Customers pay Cintas because clean uniforms, facility supplies, first aid, safety equipment, and fire protection are recurring operational needs.
-The route model turns frequent service visits and broad customer coverage into sticky revenue.
+Customers pay Cintas because uniforms, mats, restroom hygiene, first aid, safety supplies, and fire protection are recurring operational needs.
+The route model turns frequent service visits and broad customer coverage into sticky revenue across more than one million businesses.

 Moat

-Cintas benefits from route density, scale procurement, reliable service execution, brand trust, local relationships, technology-enabled operations, and switching friction.
-The moat is strong because customers value reliability more than small price differences.
+The moat combines route density, scale purchasing, reliable service execution, brand trust, local relationships, switching friction, and technology such as Smart Truck and garment sharing.
+It is wide because customers value reliability more than small price differences.

 Munger risk inversion